sinanuozdemir/quick-start-guide-to-llms/README.md

 ## Disclaimer

 This repository is for educational purposes and is meant to accompany the "Quick Start Guide to Large Language Models" book.
 Please refer to the book for in-depth explanations and discussions of the topics covered in the notebooks.

+## More From Sinan

+1. Check out Sinan's Newsletter [AI Office Hours](https://ai-office-hours.beehiiv.com/) for more AI/LLM content!